 Where to From Here?

 I’m still recovering from the week at camp…I’m so tired!
 But I’m looking forward to having some downtime in the coming weeks and months.
-I have quite a few projects in the works, including getting some arrangements available for purchase from my new store.
+I have quite a few projects in the works that I’m looking forward to really digging into.
 I’m also starting 2 new harp students this week, so I’m really looking forward to getting to work with them.
 I’ve tentatively planned a Christmas/Winter recital in early December, so I might start preparing for that soon.

 In the meantime, it will be nice to not have to travel for awhile.
 This summer has been busy, I certainly won’t complain about a chance to rest!